ryan-a-baker/ryanbakerio/_posts/2019-10-01-scaling-rabbitmq-on-k8s.md

 This will deploy the RabbitMQ, Prometheus, Prometheus Adapter, and a sample RabbitMQ python script.

-In order to demonstrate the scaling, sample python application has two components, a publisher and a worker, which were based off the [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html).
+In order to demonstrate the scaling, the sample python application has two components, a publisher and a worker, which were based off the [RabbitMQ tutorials](https://www.rabbitmq.com/getstarted.html).
 The publisher runs as a Kubernetes job and will inject 10,000 messages in to the the RabbitMQ server with a random number of periods (between 2 and 10) in the message.
-The worker will then pull the messages off the queue, and sleep a second for each of the periods that in the message.
+The worker will then pull the messages off the queue, and sleep one second for each of the periods that in the message.
 This was done to simulate handling an event that is not CPU or Memory bound (such as making an API call, performing a SQL query, etc).

 Initially, the deployment script will deploy the application with only 1 worker Pod.
 Allowed to run, this would take well over 16 hours to clear all the messages in the queue.

 Once it's deployed, you can work through the workflow below, which will walk you through each component and how it's configured to make automatic scaling work.
+It will also walk you through setting up the HPA to see the pods scale to help empty to the queue.

 # Workflow